Margot gilbert frank

 She lives in SE Denver with her husband Allan Frank and their Wheaten Terrier Sadie and Golden Retriever Wally.
 She loves running, travel and spending time with friends and family.

-Shellby JOnes, Director
+Shellby JOnes, senior Director of operations

 Shellby Jones has five years of experience working in the nonprofit sector.
 Prior to working for WWAC, she worked with advocacy groups and think tanks in the political field.
 She brings experiences in development, digital communications, media relations, event coordination, organizational development, and project management.
 Her passion is to help nonprofits and small businesses develop new organizational strategies, programs, and goals to continue accomplishing their mission and purpose.
 Shellby received her Bachelor of Arts in Elementary Education from Colorado Christian University and is currently working on her Masters in Nonprofit Management at Regis University.